qlu-lab/BADGERS/README.md

 where
 - *--model_db_path:*

-    The path to folder contain database files for all input traits.
+    The path to folder contains database files for all input traits.

 - *--covariance:*

-    The path to folder contain covariance files for all input traits.
+    The path to folder contains covariance files for all input traits.

 - *--gwas_path:*